hpc-carpentry/hpc-chapel/_episodes/03-ranges-arrays.md

 We must now be ready to start coding our simulations... but first, let's print some information about the initial configuration, compile the code, and execute it to see if everything is working as expected.

 ~~~
 const rows = 100;               // number of rows in matrix
 const cols = 100;               // number of columns in matrix
 const niter = 500;              // number of iterations
 const x = 50;                   // row number of the desired position
 const y = 50;                   // column number of the desired position
 var curdif: real;               // here we will store the greatest difference in temperature from one iteration to another
 var tt: real;                   // for temporary results when computing the temperatures
 const mindif = 0.0001: real;    // smallest difference in temperature that would be accepted before stoping
 const n = 20: int;              // the temperature at the desired position will be printed every n interations

 writeln('\nThis simulation will consider a matrix of ',rows,' by ',cols,' elements,');
 writeln('it will run up to ',niter,' iterations, or until the largest difference\n in temperature is less than ',mindif,'.');
-writeln('You are interested in the evolution of the temperature at the position (',x,',',y,') of the matrix...\n');
+writeln('You are interested in the evolution of the temperature at the position (', x, ',', y, ') of the matrix...');
 writeln('and here we go...');
-writeln('Temperature at iteration ',c,': ',past_temp[x,y]);
+writeln('Temperature at start is: ', past_temp[x,y]);
 ~~~
 {:.source}